Converting Legacy OHMS

 3) Go to: https://www.convertcsv.com/xml-to-csv.htm

-4) Upload your OHMS xml file into the field in step 1.
+4) Upload the OHMS XML file into the Step 1 field.

 Process the spreadsheet

-column.
-AVAnnotate requires start and end times for annotations, but many OHMS project only annotate a point in time.
-Add a new End Time column to the spreadsheet and copy the start time from the next row vinto it.
-(You can do this by copying the start time column and pasting it into the stop time column one row earlier.)
+9) AVAnnotate requires start and end times for annotations, but many OHMS projects only annotate a point in time.
+A point in time can be replicated in AVAnnotate: add a new end_time column to the spreadsheet and copy the OHMS start times to this colummn.

 Add the spreadsheet to AVAnnotate

-For example, upload the annotation file the first time using the “title” as the annotation and the “keywords” as the tags into an annotation set called “title”.
-Upload the same file again using only the “partial transcription” as the annoation and “keywords” as tags into an annotation set called “partial transcript.”
-Similarly, upload the “synopsis” as the annotation and use the “keywords” as tags into an annotation set called “synopsis”.
+For example, upload an annotation set using the “title” information as the annotation body and “keywords” as the tags.
+Upload a second annotation set using only the “partial transcription” as the annotation body and “keywords” as tags.
+Call this annotation set, “partial transcript.”
+Upload a third annotation set using the “synopsis” as the annotation body and use the “keywords” as tags into an annotation set called “synopsis”.